 Trae Young is the current budding star for Atlanta, finishing the 2019-20 season averaging 29.6 points and 9.3 assists per game on 43.7 percent shooting.
 He is the leader of the team and is surrounded by multiple young pieces for this rebuilding franchise, including John Collins and De'Andre Hunter.
 The Hawks are coached by Lloyd Pierce and play in the Southeast Division of the NBA's Eastern Conference.

 Recommended resource to help you bet smartly on basketball in Georgia:

 MLB Betting in Georgia

 The Atlanta Braves were founded in 1871 and are the oldest continuously operating professional sports franchise in America.
 They are one of two remaining National League charter franchises and have been in Atlanta since 1966.
 The Braves are three-time World Series champions, their most recent coming in 1995.
 After winning five National League pennants in the 1990s, Atlanta has not returned to the World Series since.

 The Braves have become a playoff regular over the last few years having won the National League East in three consecutive seasons.
 Led by reigning MVP Freddie Freeman and star outfielder Ronald Acuna Jr., Atlanta is geared up for success.
-The Braves play their home games at Truist Park, opened in 2017, and are managed by Brian Snitker.
+The Braves play their home games at Truist Park, which opened in 2017, and are managed by Brian Snitker.

 Recommended resource to help you bet smartly on baseball in Georgia: